MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/upgrade-to-system-center-2016.md

 3. Install any other software required by the component (see list below).
 4. Install the new version of the component with the "Upgrade database" option if appropriate.

-- For all upgrades to VMM 2016 you can either continue with the current version of SQL Server, or, you can upgrade to the supported version of SQL Server.
+- For all upgrades to VMM 2016, you can either continue with the current version of SQL Server, or, you can upgrade to the supported version of SQL Server.
 Review [SQL Server Requirements](/system-center/vmm/system-reqs#sql-server) for the list of supported versions of SQL Server.
 - You can upgrade both host and guest VMM agents from the VMM console.

 #### Upgrading a highly available VMM environment.

-The following procedures describe the steps to take if you are upgrading a  VMM management server deployed on a highly available cluster.
+The following procedures describe the steps to take if you're upgrading a  VMM management server deployed on a highly available cluster.

-1. Backup and retain the VMM database
+1. Backup and keep the VMM database
 2. Uninstall VMM 2012 R2 from the highly available passive node.
 3. Upgrade to Windows Server 2016 and to a supported version of SQL Server on the passive node.
 4. Upgrade to the Windows 10 version of the ADK.